 Overview: Dr. on Demand is a telemedicine platform that offers on-demand and scheduled visits with US-licensed healthcare providers.

-Business model: Dr. on Demand charges patients a flat fee per doctor consultation.
+Business model: Dr. on Demand utilizes a flat fee based model.
+Patients pay a fix fee per doctor consultation.

 Platforms: Web and native mobile apps for iOS, iPadOS, and Android.